 The Company's wholly owned subsidiary, Zafgen Australia Pty Limited, which conducts core research and development activities on behalf of the Company, is eligible to receive a 43.5% refundable tax incentive for qualified research and development activities.
-For the years ended December 31, 2017, 2016 and 2015, \$0.9 million, \$0.3 million and \$1.4 million, respectively, were recorded as a reduction to research and development expenses in the consolidated statements of operations.
-These amounts represented 43.5% for 2017 and 45% for 2016 and 2015, of the Company's qualified research and development spending in Australia.
+For the years ended December 31, 2018, 2017 and 2016, \$1.6 million, \$0.9 million and \$0.3 million, respectively, were recorded as a reduction to research and development expenses in the consolidated statements of operations.
+These amounts represented 43.5% for 2018 and 2017 and 45% for 2016, of the Company's qualified research and development spending in Australia.
 The refund is denominated in Australian dollars and, therefore, the related receivable is re-measured into U.S. dollars as of each reporting date.
-For the years ended December 31, 2017, 2016 and 2015, the Company recorded in its consolidated statements of operations unrealized foreign currency exchange gains (losses) of less than \$0.1 million, less than \$(0.1) million and \$(0.1) million, respectively, related to this tax incentive receivable.
-As of December 31, 2017 and 2016, the Company's tax incentive receivable from the Australian government was \$0.9 million and \$0.3 million, respectively.
+For the years ended December 31, 2018, 2017 and 2016, the Company recorded in its consolidated statements of operations unrealized foreign currency exchange (losses) gains of \$(0.2) million, \$0.1 million, and less than \$(0.1) million, respectively, related to this tax incentive receivable.
+As of December 31, 2018 and 2017, the Company's tax incentive receivable from the Australian government was \$1.5 million and \$0.9 million, respectively.